grillzwitu/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 13-symbolic_link: Creates asymbolic link to /bin/ls named __ls__.
 - 14-copy_html: Copy all html files from the current working directory to the parent of the working directory, but only copy files that do not exist in the parent directory or that have newer versions.
 - 15-lets_move: Moves all files beginning with an uppercase letter to the directory "/tmp/u".
+- 16-clean_emacs: Deletes all files in the current working directory that ends with "~".